-- As a useful addition to your CV or because you are interested in the topic.
+- Provide a useful addition to your CV, or because you are interested in the topic.

-Unlimited tutors access during your studies.
+- Unlimited tutors access during your studies.

-Flexible study options - courses are self-paced, choose when you study, and where with the choice of online or eLearning options.
+- Flexible study options - courses are self-paced, choose when you study, and where with the choice of online or eLearning options.